 Textbooks are the very base on which the entire system of learning grows, which make them critical in every child’s learning journey.
 To further understand the importance of textbooks you must know the benefits of the book in context to learning.

-- Textbook provides study material for explaining, resigning and learning of facts and figures.
+- The textbook provides study material for explaining, resigning and learning facts and figures.

 - Coursebooks help students learn through chapters of the syllabus and with accurate pictorial representation.